Ancient Chinese Medicine - Curing Cancer

 A perfect example of this is “Snake Oil”.
 Snake oil has long been associated with swindling and deceptive products, although, it may not have been as fraudulent as we might think.

-The Snake Oil Swindle & It’s Effect on TCM Practitioners
+The Snake Oil Swindle & Its Effect on TCM Practitioners

 Snake Oil originally referred to an ancient Chinese ointment sourced from the fat of the Erabu sea snake.
 The Erabu also is known as the Chinese water snake is a venomous snake predominantly found in the West Pacific Ocean.

 Historians believe this remedy was first introduced into the U.S during the 1800s by the Chinese, however, it has been documented in China as a successful medicine for over 3000 years.
 It is said the Chinese immigrants would apply the Erabu fat solution to their aching muscles and joints to ease the pain after long days of railroad construction.
-The American’s at the time saw this and were marveled by the positive effects.
+The American’s at the time saw this and were marvelled by the positive effects.

 The association of Snake Oil and swindling first arose when American salesmen wanted in - most famously Clark Stanley - “The Rattle Snake King”.
 The salesmen saw this remedy used by Chinese construction workers and decided they could sell it as their own.
 The Americans at the time having no idea of where and how to source the ointment for themselves decided it didn’t matter what was in the solution, people would still buy it if it sounded the same as the real thing.

-Later on, the American sold Snake Oil, often marketed as Rattle Snake Oil by Clark Stanley, was found to be a useless solution of mineral oil, chili peppers, and 1% fat, assumed to be sourced from mutton.
+Later on, the American sold Snake Oil, often marketed as Rattle Snake Oil by Clark Stanley, was found to be a useless solution of mineral oil, chilli peppers, and 1% fat, assumed to be sourced from mutton.
 It did not contain any actual ingredients from snakes let alone the Erabu.
 This was quickly discovered in an outrage of unhappy customers and Snake Oil as a whole gained infamous distaste as a fraudulent con.

 In 1916, subsequent to the passage of the Pure Food and Drug Act in 1906, Stanley's concoction was examined and found to be of no value.
 It was found to contain mineral oil, a fatty compound thought to be from beef, capsaicin from chili peppers, and turpentine.
 He was fined $20.00 (approximately to $470 in 2019).
 The term "snake oil" would go on to become a popular euphemism for ineffective or fraudulent products, particularly those marketed as medicines or cures.

 This perhaps being one of the larger contributing factors to the modern negative bias of the efficacy of Traditional Chinese Medicine (TCM).
 Contrary to popular belief the actual Chinese Erabu Snake Oil has since been proven to contain several beneficial components, one of which being high levels of Omega-3.
 Omega-3 is known to reduce inflammation (causing arthritis) and harmful cholesterol in the human body.
-In the modern-day it is used widely throughout an array of skin and health products.
+In the modern day it is used widely throughout an array of skin and health products.
 The Japanese also conducted tests using Erabu oil on mice and found that their ability to swim and navigate mazes also improved.

 Helping To Cure Cancer With 4 Chinese Herbs (PHY906)